-The TCP2 proposes to meet 75.38 acres of the overall 103.26-acre requirement on-site.
-The previously approved TCP2 plan proposes off-site mitigation as part of Phase 2.
-Phasing was eliminated from the plan by the approval of TCP2-68-93-04 and the off-site requirement was fully met within the Mattawoman watershed with the previously issued grading permit.
+The TCP2 proposes to meet 73.76 acres of the overall 103.26-acre requirement on-site.
+The previously approved TCP2 proposed off-site mitigation as part of Phase 2.
+Phasing was eliminated from the plan by the approval of TCP2-68-93-04 and the off-site requirement was fully met within the Mattawoman watershed with previously issued grading permits.